(Zappa/Beefheart/Mothers, LP, DiscReet DS 2234, October 2, 1975)

 Ankles sorta puffin' out

-Cause me to shout:
+Cause me to shout

-Oh Debra Algebra Ebneezra Kadabra!
+Oh Debra Algebra Ebneezra Kadabra

-Witch Goddess, Witch Goddess of Lankershim Boulevard!
+Witch Goddess of Lankershim Boulevard

-Cover my entire body with Avon Cologna
+Cover my entire bodice with Avon Cologna

 And drive me to some relative's house in East L.A.
-(Wooden dog!)

-(Just till my skin clears up)
+Just till my skin clears up

 Turn it to Channel 13